THE TURKISH GET UP PROJECT VANCOUVER

 2. TGU Elbow

-Place your left foot on the ground with your knee bent to 90 degrees, and angled slightly away from mid-line.
-Lead with the chest, drive into the ground with all three limbs until you have rolled up on your right forearm and elbow.
+Place your right foot on the ground with your knee bent to 90 degrees, and angled slightly away from mid-line.
+Lead with the chest, drive into the ground with all three limbs until you have rolled up on your left forearm and elbow.
 Slowly lower yourself back to the starting position, without letting your shoulder come unpacked.
 Practice repetitions on both your left and right sides.

 3. TGU To Tall Sit Position